 Pay both agents a lower commission

-One way to reduce your total commission to 3% is to pay both agents a lower rate.
-For example, you could list your house with a 1% commission realtor and offer a 2% commission to the buyer’s agent.
+One way to reduce your total commission to 3% is to pay both your listing agent and the buyer’s agent a lower rate.

 However, advertising a lower buyer’s agent fee gives agents less incentive to show your home, which could make it more challenging to find a buyer.
 This approach is especially risky if you’re in a slower market or your home is in less-than-perfect shape.